-Here you can find information on important elements of chemicals risk management in companies under the relevant headlines of Chemical topics.
+Here you can find information on important elements of chemicals risk management in companies.
 The presented information is intended for companies in the Baltic States.
 Estonian, Latvian and Lithuanian versions of the texts take into consideration national peculiarities, if any, although the main presented requirements stem from EU legislation.

 The analysed elements of chemicals management are outlined in the figure below:

-The used chemicals should not be chosen accidentally without prior evaluation of their hazards and necessary safety measures in addition to the necessary technological characteristics.
+Input materials, including chemicals, should not be chosen carefully with prior evaluation of their hazards and necessary safety measures in addition to further characteristics regarding product quality and technological suitability.

 All risk management work needs information on the used chemicals.
 Producers and importers are obliged to transfer knowledge on chemicals by classifying and labelling them and providing them with safety data sheets.
 Users of chemicals have a right to obtain hazard information from suppliers and a duty to use it when choosing and handling chemicals.

-Improper storage of chemicals causes risk to human health, environment and property, therefore storages deserves a relevant attention.
+Improper storage of chemicals causes risk to human health, environment and property, therefore also storage of chemicals deserves increased attention.

 Chemicals management may benefit from resource efficiency measures, as these not only enhance cost savings, but reduce risks due to reduced amounts of used chemicals, of emissions, and of waste.

 Chemicals may turn waste into hazardous waste resulting in special storage and disposal requirements.
 Basic information on waste handling is provided.

 Companies have legal requirements to communicate with authorities on their chemicals use under various legislation.